Table of Contents[Hide][Show]

 Easy Access to Salt Isn’t Helping

-To make sure we take enough of it, our bodies and brains were designed to really enjoy the taste of salt.
-When you eat salt, the brain lights up with little hits of pleasure-chemicals, urging you to keep eating it.
+To make sure we consume enough of it, human bodies and brains really enjoy salt.
+When you eat salt, the brain lights up with little hints of pleasure or chemicals, urging you to keep eating it.
 But now salt is everywhere, and it’s cheap.

 We still need it to live, but we are eating too much.
 There, I said it.

-Most government health organizations tell us we should be eating 2,300 mg of sodium or less a day – that’s less than 1 teaspoon – or 1,500 mg if you’re over 51 years old, African American, have high blood pressure, diabetes, or kidney disease.
+Most government health organizations tell us we should be eating 2,300 mg of sodium or less a day.
+That’s less than one teaspoon or 1,500 mg if you’re over 51 years old, African American, or have high blood pressure, diabetes, or kidney disease.

-But guess what – most of us consume 8,500 mg a day – more than double the “safe” amount.
-Most of that comes from processed, pre-packaged food, not what we add to the food on our tables.
+But guess what, most of us consume 8,500 mg a day—more than double the “safe” amount.
+Most of that comes from processed, pre-packaged food, not the salt we add to the food on our tables.

 So that’s the warning.
 And the reality is we naturally crave salt, it’s easy (maybe too easy) to get, and it’s everywhere.